freeman-lab/glsl-light/README.md

 # API

-Inside your shader declare the struct type with
+Inside your shader just declare the struct type with

 ```javascript
 pragma glslify: Light = require('glsl-basic-light')
 ```

+and use as you like, e.g. to set a `uniform` or construct a variable.

 The attributes and types on the struct are